Aneek Dhar

-Aneek Dhar (born 26 April 1990 in Kolkata) is an Indian singer who started his musical career at the age of 17 winning Zee TV Sa Re Ga Ma Pa Challenge 2007 and Zee Bangla SaReGaMaPa both in the same year.
-He also was the winner of Bigg Boss Bangla Season 1.
-Dhar has been performing with his band since then in India as well as abroad.
-In 2018, Dhar started his career as a music composer mainly for his music videos, web series and films.
+Aneek Dhar (born 26 April 1990 in Kolkata) is an Indian Playback Singer, Music Composer and Live Performer who started his professional musical career at the age of 17 by winning Zee TV Sa Re Ga Ma Pa Challenge 2007 and Zee Bangla SaReGaMaPa both in the same year.
+He also was the winner of Bigg Boss Bangla Season 1 (Colors Bangla).
+Dhar has been performing live with his band since then in India as well as abroad.
+In 2018, Dhar started his career as a music composer mainly for his music videos (singles), web series and films.
+In 2023 Aneek Dhar composed music for full-length Bengali feature films Like: Chengiz, Manush: Child of Destiny, Mirza: Part 1 – Joker, Archie’r Gallery etc. For the film Chengiz and Manush: Child of Destiny Aneek composed songs both in Bengali and Hindi versions.
+Along with music composition, In 2024 Aneek sang the Title Track (Hey Shastri) of the Mithun Chakraborty starrer Bengali film Shastri under the music direction of Indraadip Dasgupta.

 Education

 Dhar was educated at the Nava Nalanda High School where he won the Nalanda Ratna award in 2009.

-Singing career
+Career

-Dhar's first solo album, "Khwaishein" was released in 2008.
+After winning Zee TV Sa Re Ga Ma Pa Challenge 2007 Aneek Dhar's first solo album, "Khwaishein" was released in 2008.
 "Khwaishein" Won Kalakar Awards in the Best Music Album category.

 In 2008 Aneek participated in Zee TV's show Ek Se Badhkar Ek, and was an anchor for Zee Bangla Sa Re Ga Ma Pa.
 In 2011, he was a host for the show Zee Bangla Sa Re Ga Ma Pa Li'l Champ 2011.
 In 2012 he participated in the shows "Jo Jeeta Wohi Superstar -2" and Music Ka Maha Muqqabla on Star Plus, and he won the Bengali edition of the first season of Bigg Boss.
-He also hosted the game show Parar Shera Bouthan.
+He also hosted the game show Parar Shera Bouthan on Colors Bangla.